strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

     url: https://www.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: 'I am a theoretical physicist who focuses on phenomena outside the scope of the Standard Model of particle physics and the &Lambda CDM model of Big Bang cosmology.
-My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and intepretable Artificial Intelligence.'
+bio: 'Fundamental Physics at the intersection of Quantum Field Theory and Artificial Intelligence.'

 # Interests to show in About widget
 interests:
-  - 'Beyond the Standard Model: flavour, naturaleness, dark matter'
+  - 'Beyond the Standard Model: flavour, naturaleness, dark matter.'
-  - 'Beyond the ΛCDM: primordial black holes, axion miniclusters'
+  - 'Beyond the ΛCDM: primordial black holes, axion miniclusters, modified cosmologies.'
-  - 'New Physics discovery at future experiments (particle colliders, nuclear facilities, cosmological probes)'
+  - 'New Physics discovery at experiments: future colliders, nuclear facilities, cosmological probes.'
-  - Explainable Neural Networks for Physics applications
+  - 'Interpretable Artificial Intelligence for (Nuclear) Physics applications.'

 # Education to show in About widget
 education: